 “We first make our habits, and then our habits make us.”— John Dryden

 Humans are creatures of habit.
-We seek comfort in rituals that free us to focus on less predictable things.
-Routine gives us a feeling of security and control over our environments whether it be needing your morning cup of coffee before taking your dog for a walk or taking the same route to work and following a morning system of checking emails and reviewing your schedule once you get to the office.
+We find comfort in rituals that free us to focus on less predictable things.
+Routine gives us a feeling of security and control over our environments whether it be needing your morning cup of coffee before taking your dog for a walk or taking the same route to work and following a morning system of checking emails.

 From a survival perspective, a predictable lifestyle makes sense.
 Basic needs, such as food, sleep, and safety are met through our daily practices.
 When we’re familiar with what we’re dealing with, we’ll be more attuned to anything out of the ordinary and feel capable of handling it.

 Neuroscientists have studied our habit-loving ways, and it all comes down to the way our brains behave.
 Our brains form neural pathways – connections between neurons – that become stronger each time we repeat a task.
 When we perform enough repetitions, we no longer have to think about how it’s done.

 When you first drive a car, it feels like you have to keep a lot of things in mind, but after you gain enough experience, it comes naturally.
 In this way, habits preserve our mental energy.

 But here’s the tricky part; because we equate habits with comfort and security, we hold on to them, even the ones that aren’t good for us.
 If you’ve ever tried to break a bad habit, like smoking or eating too much sugar, you know that reasoning your way through it isn’t enough to change your ways.
 In theory, the process of breaking a bad habit sounds simple, but when you actually try doing it, it feels like you’re swimming upstream, fighting against the current.